makyo/writing/content/work/sawtooth/what-defines-us/index.md

 My baby you'll be!

 The problem with being a parent (and you'll understand this more and more as Jeremy and Eileen grow up) is that your children are both the better versions of yourself and also doomed to repeat so many of the mistakes you did.
+That's what it means to be a parent.
+That's what defines us.

 You took a lot away from how things were when you grew up.
 Like you said, you took away the things that went wrong and want to do the opposite.
 You have my blessing on that!
 You make me endlessly proud when you do so.

 But you also took away my work ethic.
 That's a good chunk of why Justin and I didn't last.
 Not the main reason, of course, but still, it was there.
 And now it's playing havoc in your life.